dakiefer/GEWtool/readme.md

 ## Dependencies

 GEWtool depends on the functions `collocD` and `lglnodes` created by Greg von Winckel.
 They are bundled together with their license files in the `resourcesAndDeps` directory.
-You may find them also on [Matlab Central](https://fr.mathworks.com/matlabcentral/profile/authors/869721).
+You may also find them on
+> Greg von Winckel, MATLAB Central File Exchange, https://fr.mathworks.com/matlabcentral/profile/authors/869721.

+The function `computeZGVDirect` depends on the `MultiParEig toolbox` by Bor Plestenjak and Andrej Muhič:
+> Bor Plestenjak (2022).
+MultiParEig (https://www.mathworks.com/matlabcentral/fileexchange/47844-multipareig), MATLAB Central File Exchange.

 ## Author